Home

 Hormones can have surges and drops which have varying impacts on our mood, stress levels, sleep, energy levels and physicality.
 By understanding what your hormones are doing, you can better understand what your bodies are going through and what they need.

-Throughout different stages of life, our bodies will react to a rise in hormones known as androgens, which includes testosterone.
+Throughout different stages of life, our bodies will react to a rise in hormones known as androgens, which include testosterone [2].
 Take note: testosterone is usually associated with male traits but exists in women too.

 For women, testosterone is produced in the ovaries, adrenal glands and fat cells.
 Androgen excess and deficiency are among the more common hormonal disorders in women.